harleydutton/Tabula-Rasa/tabula-rasa.md

 Many common things characters will need are effectively free.
 The idea here is that each character has some way of paying for their adventures--usually a day-job or some savings--and they dip into this during the adventure and replenish it during downtime such that it comes out in the wash.
 Typically food, clothes, ammo, and lodging end up on the list of trivial purchases but a storyteller might want to make you sweat by making one of your basic needs non-trivial.

 ### Minor Purchases
 The idea behind minor purchases is that while they aren't everyday purchases they are easy to get.
 Tools, weapons, vehicles, jewelry, and luxuries all typically fall into this category.
 You can convert your character's character points into minor purchases at a one-for-one ratio but you cannot typically convert them back.
 The `minor purchase` flavor can be used to pay for goods and services under the "minor" column of the setting's store.
-A character can multiple copies of the `minor purchase` flavor.
+A character can have multiple copies of the `minor purchase` flavor.

 ### Major Purchases
 Major purchases are very similar to minor purchases except that they are worth more.
 Typically, to obtain a major purchase, you will have to give the storyteller a hook for your character or give up a boon.
 The `major purchase` flavor can be used to pay for things in the "major" column of the setting's store.
 Leadership of an organization, elite training, property, and spaceships are all roughly the same value as the flavor `major purchase`.
-Furthermore, major purchases can also be used to be used to pay off hooks or purchase new boons.
+Furthermore, major purchases can also be used to pay off hooks or purchase new boons.

 ### Impossible Purchases
 Lastly and of least importance we have impossible purchases.
 There isn't much to say here really.
 You typically can't obtain these things for one reason or another.
 They might be illegal, one-of-a-kind, insanely expensive, or simply non-existent in the setting.